nomicflux/servant-opaleye-blog/README.md

 ## Step 5: Update Cabal and Run

 As usual, make sure that you let Cabal know that you are now dependent on `Crypto.PasswordStore`.
-Then `stack build`, `stack exec blog-tutorial-exe`, and `cul` away.
+Then `stack build`, `stack exec blog-tutorial-exe`, and `curl` away.